CameronBeneteau/Tenacious_Tanks/README.md

 - Ability for players to choose different map themes
 - Display previous shot trajectory and info to help users make their next shot more precise
 - Controls icons next to power and angle text fields in case users forget their controls
+- Add sound effects to shots and explosions

 ## Development Changelog
 January 22nd, 2018: The project begins